FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R28

 As expected the update command updates the parent to the latest changes that we just pulled from the remote repository.
  1. Updates to the tip if no revision is specified
  #. tip is the most recently added changeset
  #.
 Can specify revision number to update to

+For example

 ..
+L29

+$ hg up -r1

+..
 R29

 hg tip shows the tip of the repository

 ..
-L29
+L30

 $ hg tip

 ..
-R30
+R31

 What happens when two users have made simultaneous changes to the same file, by editing different parts at the same time.

 ..
-L30
+L31

 {{{Show the slide 'Simultaneous Changes'}}}

 ..
 R31

 With simultaneous changes, following things happen
  1. The logs of both repositories will be different
  #.
 The repositories have diverged
  #. hg push fails, in such a scenario

 ..
-L31
+L32

 $ hg push
 pushing to http://192.168.1.101:8000